phillipdavidstearns/tinydragon0/README.md

 1. `sudo apt-get update && sudo apt-get update -y && sudo apt-get install xinit`

 #### Setting up the Adafruit Audio Bonnet

+1. Solder terminals to bonnet
+1. Solder wires to speaker
+1. Solder wires to left and right non-switched side of 1/8" jack
+1. Solder speaker wires to left channel on switched side of 1/8" jack
+1. Secure left and right jack wires into respective terminal blocks on bonnet

 Note: I setup the audio bonnet first, then the display.
 The display installation scripts overwrite /boot/cmdline.txt and /boot/config.txt files.
 This kinds messes up the audio bonnet setup, requiring manual modification of files (documented in their installation instructions).
 It's possible that Adafruit's installation script will overwrite files necessary for the Kuman display to work.